MelinaMoraiti/MIPS-CPU-VHDL/README.md

 ## Instructions

-__Section of code in Assembly that will be placed in instruction memory, starting at position 0, to be executed by the processor.__
+__Assembly instructions that will be placed in instruction memory, starting at position 0, to be executed by the processor.__

 ```assembly
 addi $0, $0, 0      # Not necessary (registers are already zeroed)